The Waste Land | A influences constellation in an ode to desolation

 I will show you fear in a handful of dust.

 In 1921, when writing this poem, Eliot wrote in The Dial – a literary magazine publishing modernist writing – about Le Sacre du Printemps, a ballet with music by the Russian composer Igor Stravinsky.
-Eliot was impressed by how Stravinsky managed to take the barbarian noises of present times, such as the rumble of the underground, the clatter of iron and steel, and turn it into a melody.
+What impressed Eliot the most was Stravinsky’s ability to take the barbarian noises of present times, such as the rumble of the underground and the clatter of iron and steel, and turn them into a melody.
 Many critics noticed how this kind of method influenced Eliot’s composition.